 Info Line – 2-1-1 Infoline is a single source for information about community services, referrals to human services, and crisis intervention.
 It is accessed toll-free from anywhere in Connecticut by simply dialing 2-1-1.
 It operates 24 hours a day, 365 days a year.
 TDD access and multilingual caseworkers are available.
 For more information, visit Infoline.org.

 - Operation Fuel – Operation Fuel is a private, non-profit Connecticut corporation that provides emergency energy assistance to people within the state of Connecticut who are in financial crisis and who are not eligible for government assistance.
 Funds are distributed through a volunteer network of nearly 60 fuel banks throughout Connecticut.
-Find a local fuel bank near you at Operationfuel.org.
+Find a local fuel bank near you or apply for assistance online at Operationfuel.org/gethelp.

 - UI customers can support Operation Fuel by adding an additional $1.00 to their monthly bill payment and UI will match 50% of your tax-deductible contribution.
 To have $1.00 or more added automatically each month to your bill, call our Customer Care Center at 800 7 CALL UI 800.722.5584